geopm/geopm/service/README.rst

 GEOPM Service to the values they had prior to enabling the client to modify a control.
 The controlling session may end by an explicit D-Bus call by the client, or when the process that initiated the client session ends.
-The GEOPM Service will use the ``pidfd_open(2)`` mechanism for notification of the end of the client process if this is supported by the Linux kernel, otherwise it will poll procfs for the process ID.
+The GEOPM Service will poll procfs for the process ID.